The tools and services we use

 If you started on iMovie, then this is the natural next step to take.

-Final Cut is for creators who want to take their content seriously and I believe you limit your creativity by avoiding a professional option, so serious creators please take note.
+Final Cut is for creators who want to take their content seriously and we believe you limit your creativity by avoiding a professional option, so serious creators please take note.

 ReCut (Mac only) cuts the silence out of your videos which means it can almost do an entire stage of your edit for you.